Bernard van Cutsem

 Bernard Henry Richard Harcourt van Cutsem (23 January 1916 – 8 December 1975) was an English horsebreeder and racehorse trainer.

 Ancestry and early life

-The van Cutsem family are Roman Catholics, and of Dutch origin.
-The family was said to descend from a illegitimate son of Henry II, Duke of Brabant, who was given a knighthood and an estate, called Cuetssem Velde, near Sint-Pieters-Leeuw.
+The van Cutsem family are Catholics, and of Belgian origin.
+The Van Cutsem family was said to descend from a illegitimate son of Henry II, Duke of Brabant, who was given a knighthood and an estate, called Cuetssem Velde, near Sint-Pieters-Leeuw.
 By the 13th century, the family possessed considerable land, and, by 1514, a property known as t'Hof van Cuetssem.
 Members of the family migrated to England in the 19th century.

 Bernard Henry Richard Harcourt van Cutsem was born on 23 January 1916.
 His father was Henry Harcourt van Cutsem (1877–1917) and his mother, Eleanor Mary Josephine Southwell Trafford.

 Van Cutsem attended Jesus College, Cambridge and served as a second lieutenant in the Life Guards during the Second World War.

 Career

 Van Cutsem bred horses at Northmore Farm in Exning, near Newmarket, Suffolk, widely known as the birthplace and global centre of thoroughbred horse racing.
 He became a millionaire, thanks to his training and breeding of champion horses.
 For example, he trained High Top (1969–1988), Park Top and Sharpen Up (1969–1992).
 Moreover, he trained the winner of the Washington, D.C.
 International Stakes, the City and Suburban Handicap and the King George VI and Queen Elizabeth Stakes in 1969.
 Additionally, he trained the winners of the Blue Riband Trial in 1970, 1971 and 1972.
 He also trained the winner of the Dewhurst Stakes and the Seaton Delaval Stakes in 1971, the winners of the Observer Gold Cup in 1971 and 1972, and the winner of the 2,000 Guineas Stakes in 1972.

 The Superlative Stakes was previously known as the Bernard van Cutsem Stakes in his honor.